rafiquecudjoe/lightning-pay-doc/docs/postman-collection.md

 1. Register a new partner account using the partner registration endpoint
 2. A defaut application is created for you when you sign up.
-4. Generate an API key with the "Create API key" request with the Bearer token from signup or login page and also use the applicationReferenceId from the signup endpoint
+4. Generate an API key with the Create API key endpoint with the Bearer token from signup or login page and also use the applicationReferenceId from the signup endpoint
-5. Create a Lightning invoice using the "Create invoice" request by passing the API key in your request headers
+5. Create a Lightning invoice using the Create invoice endpoint by passing the API key in your request headers

 For more detailed information about our API endpoints, refer to the [API Reference](/api) section.